lammermann/vimfiles/bundle/YouCompleteMe/README.md

     cd ~/.vim/bundle/YouCompleteMe
     ./install.py

-If you want semantic C# support, you should add `--omnisharp-completer` to the install script as well.
-If you want Go support, you should add `--gocode-completer`.
+The following additional language support options are available:

+- C# support: add `--omnisharp-completer` to `./install.py`
+- Go support: ensure go is installed and add `--gocode-completer`
-If you want semantic TypeScript support, install the TypeScript SDK with `npm install -g typescript`
+- TypeScript support: install [nodejs and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
+- JavaScript support: install [nodejs and npm][npm-install] and add `--tern-completer` to `./install.py`

+For example, to install with all language features, ensure npm, go, mono and typescript API are installed and in your PATH, then:

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.py --clang-completer --omnisharp-completer --gocode-completer --tern-completer

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,